cfff226/email-manager-2/README.md

-# email-manager-2

 # Email Manager
-### A holiday cost calculator program which is to be run in a code editor terminal, developed on VScode using Python.

 ## Description
-A program which involves an email simulator, replicating what it's like to view an email inbox and read emails individually.
+### A program which involves an email simulator, replicating what it's like to view an email inbox and read emails individually, developed on VScode using Python.

 ## Languages used
 * Python